Qumulo/qumulo-monitoring-dashboard/README.md

 ## Updating Configuration
 ### Prometheus
 While Prometheus is running it will not pick up configuration changes automatically.
-You can stop and restart it's container to reload the configuration or you can request that it reload it's configuration by making a HTTP POST call using:
+You can stop and restart its container to reload the configuration or you can request that it reload its configuration by making an HTTP POST call using:
 ```
 curl -X POST http://admin:admin@<docker-host-ip>:9090/-/reload
 ```